 DWI Administrative Hearing Lawyer St. Louis County, MO.
-If you have been arrested for DWI/DUI near St. Louis County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in St. Louis County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in St. Louis County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

 Don’t wait until it’s too late.
 You have only 15 days after your arrest to request this hearing.
 A Combs Waterkotte St. Louis County, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
 Call (314) 900-HELP or reach out online for a free consultation with one of our expert St. Louis County, MO DWI/DUI defense attorneys before the deadline passes.

-What is a DWI Administrative Hearing in St. Louis County, MO and Across Missouri?
+Understanding DWI Administrative Hearings in St. Louis County, MO

 A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in St. Louis County, MO.
 It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
 If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.